Ferriprox (Oral Solution)

 - Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours before or 4 hours after this drug.

-- Use birth control that you can trust to prevent pregnancy while taking Ferriprox (deferiprone oral solution).
+- Use birth control that you can trust to prevent pregnancy while taking Ferriprox (deferiprone oral solution) and for 6 months after stopping Ferriprox (deferiprone oral solution).

 How is this medicine (Ferriprox) best taken?